MangelMaxime/Nacara/README.md

 Nacara runs on .NET, needs no Node.js, and type-checks your configuration.
-Front matter is decoded into types you declare, links are resolved against the route table so a broken one fails the build, and markdown, highlighting, search, changelogs, versions, literate F#, link checking and the API reference of your library are all plugins on a small core.
+Front matter is decoded into types you declare, links are resolved against the route table so a broken one fails the build, and everything else - from markdown to your library's API reference - is a plugin on a small core.

 ```bash
 dotnet new install Nacara.Templates